drumitology/northendlab-hugo/exampleSite/content/my-awesome-blog-post-4.md

 type = "post"

 +++
-# A portfolio challenge from UX writer Sherieff R.
+# Real-world portfolio challenge

-## **The Challenge:**
+## Backstory:
+Sherieff R., fellow UX writer, shares this thought experiment within the UX Writing Community.

-## A charity aimed at helping domestically-abused women, The River Manchester's website's lower banner CTA and headers have some major UX issues.
+### The victim: A charity aimed at helping domestically-abused women, The River Manchester's website's lower banner CTA and headers have some major UX issues.
 The flaw comes when a user clicks the "Get me out of here" button.

 When users want to know what the button does, they'll read this in the modal: